Always snacking/ Got a craving?

 The darker and leafier the green, the more antioxidant-packed it is.
-Which is why kale is way up there in the world of superfoods.
+This is why kale is way up there in the world of superfoods.

-This veggie is insanely versatile – you can wilt it and top it with an egg, mix it up in a salad, blast it into a smoothie or add it to soup.
+This veggie is insanely versatile.
+You can wilt it and top it with an egg, mix it up in a salad, blast it into a smoothie or add it to a soup.